Updated July 2025

 Cost – Free

-Hours – Daily 10:00 to 17:00 (except for Hari Raya Aidilfitri)
+Hours – Tuesday to Sunday, 10:00 to 17:00 (Closed for three days of Hari Raya Aidilfitri).

 Tour Guide – Free of charge and must be booked two weeks in advance.